Jasmeen7301/hic-coral-hybrids/09_manual_curation_NOTES.md

 ## Tips

 - Zoom into regions with weak diagonal signal to identify misjoins
-- Sample 2578 was used as the reference genome for all comparative analyses
+- Sample A was used as the reference genome for all comparative analyses
 - Compare before and after curation by toggling the original and curated `.hic` files